 - Baking Soda

-Making your own homemade cleaning agent for jewelry by well mixing the natural cleaning product.
-You will not just help yourself cleaning at very low cost, but also help the environment.
+Make your own homemade cleaning agent for jewelry by well mixing the natural cleaning product.
+You will not just help yourself clean at a very low cost, but also help the environment.